dan1229/nextjs-base-blocks/README.md

 A `block` ideally is the smallest unit of UI code that can be reasonably reused.
 It is a self-contained piece of code that can be used in any context.
 It is not a component, but a building block for other, bigger components.

 The idea behind this is that you can standardize your components and styling without an overabundance of classes and styles or a third party style library like [bootstrap](https://getbootstrap.com/docs/4.3/getting-started/introduction/) or [tailwind](https://tailwindcss.com/) (you can still switch to one if you want though!)
-This will make it easier to maintain and update your codebase as requirements become more intense.
+This will make it easier to maintain and update your codebase as requirements grow.

-If you ever want to move away or edit the base components, you can easily 'remove' the git submodule and do what you need.
-This is a great way to get started with a new project or to add to an existing one.
+If you ever want to move away or edit the base components, you can easily remove the git submodule and take what you need.

+The goal here is to provide consistent and easy to use components that can be used in any project, helping you get a project off the ground quickly or to improve an existing project.

 ## Requirements